 How Can a North Carolina Road Defect Attorney Help?

 Both private firms and the government are responsible for maintaining roadways and creating a safe environment for North Carolina motorists.
 When they fail to uphold that responsibility and it causes a serious accident, they should be held accountable.
 Should you be on the hook financially for an accident that was caused by another’s improper maintenance and negligence?
-At DeMayo Law Offices, LLP we don’t think so.
+At DeMayo Law Offices we don’t think so.
 That isn’t justice.